sundarsms1975/user-role-management/README.md

 3. Avoided unnecessary variables, which consumes memory and becomes inefficient

-4. Detailed comments, however comments are the section in most programming code base never touched once deployed or code base increased, therefore used a minimal comments with full name used for variables and functions, so it does not required very detailed comments
+4. Detailed comments, however comments are the section in most programming code base never touched once deployed or code base increased, therefore used a minimal comments with full name used for variables and functions, so it does not require a very detailed comments

-5. Avoid abbreviations as much as possible.
+5. Avoided abbreviations as much as possible.

 6. Used simple functions and argument passig approach, which avoids confusions.